cmontalvo251/Android/ChromeBook/README.md

 FYI - you can run sudo apt-get updates and installs to get g++ and other programs that you normally use to run code.

+Also emacs-nox works great in the terminal editor

 1. Termux - This app will allow you to run things in terminal.
 The directories are a bit odd (NOte that in developer mode you can get an actual Linux Terminal)

 /storage/emulated/0 is the location of all your files but you can't access it right away.